necronux/necronux.internal.pkl/README.md

 # necronux.internal.pkl

-Shared Pkl modules for internal use in repos in necronux org.
+Pkl modules intended for shared internal use across repositories in the necronux organization.

 ## Contributing